sowjanyagarapati/sowjanyagarapati/README.md

 - 👋 Hi, I’m @sowjanyagarapati
-- 👀 I’m interested in coding and development
+- 👀 I’m interested in coding and development with Python.
+- 🤓 I do web Development for fun.
 - 🌱 Learning and growing to acheive my dreams.
 - 💞️ I love to check new tech trends
-- 📫 Reach me on twitter @sowjanya_25 or instagram @hello.techie
 - All my repositories will be updated eventually whenever there is an incompleteness or inefficiency in the code :)